 Preceded in death by his son, Kevin (Marne’) Newton, and his wife, Irene LaChance Newton.
 Survived by son Kenneth (Jan) Newton, daughter Yvette Newton, and 9 grandchildren: Mariah, Forest, Aurora, Dawson, Brandi, Sam, Zachary, Jason, and Karina.
 They have provided with 4 great-grandchildren so far.

 Viewing services will be held at the Cannon Mortuary, 2640 E. Bengal Boulevard (7600 South) Thursday, May 7, 2020 from 11:30 a.m.-1:30 p.m.
 The graveside service will follow at Mountain View Memorial Cemetery at 2:00 p.m.
 A celebration of life will be held in his honor at a later date, please check the mortuary website for updates.

-To send flowers to the family or plant a tree in memory of Fred Henry Newton, please visit our floral store.
+To send flowers to Fred's family, please visit our floral store.